llvm/llvm-project/libcxx/docs/TestingLibcxx.rst

    * - ``FOO.sh.<anything>``
      - A *builtin Lit Shell* test.
    * - ``FOO.gen.<anything>``
-     - A *builtin Lit Shell* test that generates one or more Lit tests on the fly.
+     - A variant of a *Lit Shell* test that generates one or more Lit tests on the fly.
 Executing this test must generate one or more files as expected by LLVM split-file.
 Each generated file will drive an invocation of a separate Lit test.
 The format of the generated file will determine the type of Lit test to be executed.
 This can be used to generate multiple Lit tests from a single source file, which is useful for testing repetitive properties in the library.
 Be careful not to abuse this since this is not a replacement for usual code reuse techniques.